Service charge arrears

-SLC solicitors is able to provide a fast and efficient collection of arrears of service charges and on a no recovery no fee basis with absolutely no upfront charges to our clients.
+SLC Solicitors are able to provide a fast and efficient collection of arrears of service charges on a no recovery no fee basis with absolutely no upfront charges to our clients.

-It is commonplace within a modern lease to allow for late payment interest to be charged against any overdue monies including rent and services charges.
-The vast majority of residential leases define service charges as rent and because of this interest can be charged on arrears.
+It is commonplace within a modern lease to allow for late payment interest to be charged against any overdue rents.

-Typically the interest we are able to recover due to late payment ranges from the Bank of England base rate up to 12%.
+Typically the interest we are able to recover due to late payment ranges from 4% above Bank of England base rate up to 12% fixed.

 If the lease does allow for interest recovery we ensure that the late paying leaseholder is made aware of this and must pay interest to the date of settlement unless our client confirms otherwise.
 In relation to those cases where arrears have been outstanding for substantial periods of time the accrual of interest can be significant – and recoverable.

-SLC Solicitors are able to offer a no recovery no fee option with absolutely no upfront charges to all our clients to minimise our clients’ exposure to legal costs subject to the following criteria being met:
+SLC Solicitors is to offer a no recovery no fee option with absolutely no upfront charges to all our clients to minimise our clients’ exposure to legal costs subject to the following criteria being met:

-It is usual for all these criteria to be met and when we do act on such a basis all fees are paid by the leaseholders thereby easing any demands on the managing agents or resident management companies to fund recovery actions commenced by solicitor agents.
+It is usual for all these criteria to be met and when we do act on such a basis all fees are paid by the leaseholders thereby easing any demands on the freeholder or resident management companies to fund recovery actions commenced by solicitor agents.

 On occasions we will need to undertake searches at the Land Registry to confirm ownership of the leasehold property and to establish whether there is an existing mortgage/charge registered against a property.